brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 *And when is Newton going to explain to us the origin of Ocean Tides!?!
 Is there only the brief comment in III.5 Corollary 3 (Densmore p.
 385): hence, &ldquo;the sun and moon perturb our sea,&rdquo; as will be explained?
 If there is no more on the tides in our reading, I will make a problem for you.*

 * Preparation for Tuesday, Dec.
-6 &mdash; pp. 422-451, The Shell Theorem
+6 &mdash; pp. 422-449, The Shell Theorem
 * Preparation for Thursday, Dec.
-8 &mdash; pp. 452-484, The Consequences of the Shell Theorem
+8 &mdash; pp. 450-459, Propositions following The Shell Theorem
 * Friday, Dec.
 9 &mdash; We should probably return to the pendulum material that we skipped, pp. 388-401 &mdash; [Problem Set 9](./assignments/PS09.nb.pdf) on The 2-D Shell Theorem (I can call that &ldquo;The Ring Theorem&rdquo;), and on Ocean Tides

 ### Week 15